PALNI/oclc-compare/readme.md

 be needed in a project that compared the holdings of two libraries.
 The instructions below presume you want to see how many of library 1's holdings are in library 2's holdings.

--Presumes Python3
+* Presumes Python3
--Requires PyMARC
+* Requires PyMARC
--Presumes the OCLC number is in the 035 $a field
+* Presumes the OCLC number is in the 035 $a field
--035 $z fields are not checked
+* 035 $z fields are not checked

 ## Instructions
 Download this repository and unzip it.
 Within the folder created by the repository, create